Jeff Burton

-Jeffrey Tyler Burton (born June 29, 1967), nicknamed The Mayor, is an American former professional stock car racing driver and current racing commentator.
+Jeffrey Tyler Burton (born June 29, 1967), nicknamed "the Mayor", is an American former professional stock car racing driver and current racing commentator.
+He is a member of the Burton racing family.
 He scored 21 career victories in the NASCAR Cup Series, including two Coca-Cola 600s in 1999 and 2001 and the 1999 Southern 500.
 He currently serves as a color commentator for NBC Sports, having joined them upon their return to their coverage of NASCAR.
-His son Harrison competes in the NASCAR Cup Series and nephew Jeb Burton currently competes in the NASCAR Xfinity Series, while his brother Ward Burton has also raced in the Cup Series.
+His son Harrison and nephew Jeb both currently compete in the NASCAR Xfinity Series, while his brother Ward Burton has also raced in the Cup Series.

 Early career

+Burton was exposed to racing at an early age.
 After their father introduced Burton and his brothers to go-kart racing, Burton later moved up to late model stock cars and late models, driving at South Boston Speedway.

 NASCAR career

 Early career

-Burton began driving a handful of races in the Busch Series in 1988 in car number 69 owned by his father John Burton.
+Burton began driving in several races in the Busch Series in 1988 in car number 69 owned by his father John Burton.
 He competed in the full season for Busch Series Rookie of the Year in 1989 in the No. 12 Burton Autosports Pontiac.
-In 1990, he drove the No. 12 Armour Lower Salt Bacon-sponsored Buick for Sam Ard, where he won his first career race.
+In 1990, he drove the No. 12 Armour Lower Salt Bacon Buick for Sam Ard, where he won his first career race.
 Burton and Ard later went to court over financial losses suffered throughout the year.
-He moved to J&J Racing's No. 99 Armour / Food Lion-sponsored Chevrolet in 1991 for one year before moving on to FILMAR Racing owned by Filbert Martocci where he would drive an Oldsmobile sponsored by TIC Financial Systems in 1992, and a Ford sponsored by Baby Ruth in 1993.
+He moved to J&J Racing's No. 99 Armour / Food Lion Chevrolet in 1991 for one year before moving on to FILMAR Racing owned by Filbert Martocci where he would drive an Oldsmobile sponsored by TIC Financial Systems in 1992, and a Ford sponsored by Baby Ruth in 1993.
 Burton would later make his first Winston Cup start in 1993 in car No. 0 owned by Martocci.

 FILMAR Racing

-Burton ran his first Winston Cup race in 1993 in the No. 0 TIC Financial-sponsored Ford Thunderbird for Fil Martocci.
+Burton ran his first Winston Cup race in 1993 in the No. 0 TIC Financial Ford Thunderbird for Fil Martocci.

 Stavola Brothers Racing

-1994 was Burton's rookie year in the Winston Cup Series, driving the No. 8 Raybestos-sponsored Ford for Stavola Brothers Racing.
+1994 was Burton's rookie year in the Winston Cup Series, driving the No. 8 Raybestos Ford for Stavola Brothers Racing.
 After five races, he reached a season-high 14th-place finish in the overall standings, but by the end of the year, he dropped to 24th after being disqualified at the Miller Genuine Draft 400 for illegal holes drilled on the roll cage, a safety violation.
-He had a season-high fourth-place finish on the way to earning 1994 NASCAR Rookie of the Year.
-He was one of a record-high 10 rookies eligible for the award that year, besting a class that included future Cup stars Joe Nemechek, Jeremy Mayfield, John Andretti, and older brother Ward.
-The next year, in 1995, Burton had one Top 5, along with a ninth-place finish.
+He earned a season-high fourth place finish on the way to earning 1994 NASCAR Rookie of the Year.
+He was one of a record-high ten rookies eligible for the award that year, besting a class that included future Cup stars Joe Nemechek, Jeremy Mayfield, John Andretti, and older brother Ward.
+The next year, in 1995, Burton had one top-five, along with a ninth place finish.
 He also missed three races and finished 32nd in points.